ihassantariq/GithubUserSearch/README.md

 </div>

-##### NOTE: This app is solely created for demo purposes of above tasks.
+##### NOTE: This app is solely created for demo purposes to acheive above objective.
 It should not be shared or used publicly I will change the note later.